bootstrap-vue/bootstrap-vue/src/components/tabs/README.md

 Vertical placement visually works best with the `pills` variant.
-When using the default `tabs` vairiant, you may want to provided your own custom styling classes, as Bootstrap V4 CSS assumes the tabs will always be placed on the top of the tabs content.
+When using the default `tabs` vairiant, you may want to provided your own custom styling classes, as Bootstrap V4 CSS assumes the tab controls will always be placed on the top of the tabs content.

 **Note:** _overflowing text may occur if your width is narrower than the tab title.
 You may need additional custom styling._

 ## Fade animation